Behind PTE Academic: John de Jong talks tests, tasks, scoring, conspiracies, speaking and fairness with Jay.

 FREE Premium PTE Academic mock tests and practice materials.
 Get a high score, sign up for FREE now!

 Jay: Some of the PTE-A tasks are ‘interrelated’.
-Speaking: Read Aloud, for example, contributes to both your speaking and reading score while Listening: Summarize Spoken Text contributes points to both your listening and writing scores.
+Speaking: Read Aloud, for example, contributes to both your speaking and reading scores while Listening: Summarize Spoken Text contributes points to both your listening and writing scores.
 Why did you decide to merge these skills?

 John: I chose to present so-called integrated items, items addressing more than one skill, to reflect real-life language use.
 In dealing with the language, users often depend on more than one skill.
 For example, when asking where the nearest pharmacy is in a foreign city, the language used must be able to formulate the question and to understand the response.
 In listening to a lecture, the student must be able to follow what is being said and to take notes, i.e., to write.